-Fig 2.2 : Elastic Rebound Theory
+Fig 3.2 : Elastic Rebound Theory

-2.1.4 Earthquake Shadow Zone
+3.1.4 Earthquake Shadow Zone

 Seismic waves recorded at increasing distances from an earthquake indicate that seismic velocities gradually increase with depth in the mantle.
 However, at arc distances of between about 105° and 140° no P waves are recorded.
-Furthermore, no S waves are recorded beyond about 105° and 140° no P waves are recorded.
-Furthermore, no S waves are record beyond about 105° .
+Furthermore, no S waves are record beyond about 105°.
 This is called Shadow zone.
 The shadow zone results from S waves being stopped entirely by the liquid core and P waves being bent (refracted) by the liquid core.
 Or in other sense, from the lack of S waves and a great slowing of the P wave velocity (by about 40%) it was deduced that the outer core is made of liquid.

-Fig 2.3 : Path of Earthquake waves
+Fig 3.3 : Path of Earthquake waves

-2.2 Earth's Interior Study With Reference To Seismology
+3.2 Earth's Interior Study with Reference to Seismology